-During each launch within the present monitoring period, the ATARs were positioned near pinniped haul out sites at varying distances from the planned launch azimuth, specifically at locations where pinniped responses were to be monitored by video methods as well as other locations closer to the launch on occasion (see Chapter 3).
+During each launch within the monitoring period, the ATARs were positioned near pinniped haul out sites at varying distances from the planned launch azimuth, specifically at locations where pinniped responses were to be monitored by video methods as well as other locations closer to the launch on occasion (see Chapter 3).
 The audio recordings were planned to be suitable for quantitative analysis of the levels and characteristics of the received flight sounds.
-In addition to providing information on the magnitude, characteristics, and duration of sounds to which pinnipeds were exposed during each flight, these acoustic data will be combined with the pinniped behavioral data to determine if there is a "dose-response" relationship between received sound levels and pinniped behavioral reactions.
-However, additional data acquired during previous and ongoing monitoring will be needed in order to fully meet that objective.
+In addition to providing information on the magnitude, characteristics, and duration of sounds to which pinnipeds were exposed during each flight, these acoustic data and associated pinniped behavioral data will contribute to a longer-term dataset, analysis of which is intended to determine if there is a "dose-response" relationship between received sound levels and pinniped behavioral reactions.
+Additional data acquired during previous and ongoing monitoring will be needed in order to fully meet that objective.

 Measured sound levels at various microphone locations can be used to characterize sound exposure vs. distance downrange and laterally from the launch azimuth.
 Analyses of this type for acoustic data collected for the period August 2001 through March 2008 were reported by Holst et al. (2008).
 In those analyses, factors that were considered included vehicle type, launch azimuth, launch characteristics (e.g., low- vs. high-angle launch), as well as weather, which is expected to have important effects on the received sounds.
-Given the limited number of launches during the current monitoring period, no corresponding analysis of acoustic data has been done for the 2009 launches.
+Given the limited number of launches during the monitoring period, no corresponding analysis of acoustic data has been done for the June 2009-June 2010 launches.

-On each launch day, ATARs were set up at the recording locations during the daytime and were retrieved the next day.
-The ATAR units were deployed by Navy biologists at sites as close as practical to three pinniped haul-out sites (and in one case, a fourth site near the launcher) at various distances from the launch site and launch trajectory.
+ATARs were set up at the recording locations several hours prior to the launch and were retrieved the next day.
+The ATAR units were deployed by Navy biologists at sites as close as practical to three pinniped haul-out sites (and in two cases, one additional sites near the launcher) at various distances from the launch site and launch trajectory.
 Over the period since monitoring started (August 2001), the Navy has distributed the ATARs such that, for types of vehicles that are launched commonly at SNI, recordings have been made at a variety of different distances and locations relative to the flight trajectories and relative to the launcher itself.